How I Paid off Nearly One Million Dollars in Debt in Two and a Half Years

 My journey to debt freedom had little to do with me wanting to be wealthy.
 It was more about me being able to keep my head above water.
 I was broke and had nothing to show for all the money I made.

-From the outside it looked like I had it figured out.
+From the outside it looked like I had it all figured out.
 I had a custom built house and a luxury car.
 On the flip side, I didn’t even have a hundred dollars in the bank.
 Around my daughter's first birthday I found myself in a position of having to borrow money to make ends meet.
-This was my breaking point.
+That was my breaking point.
 I hate asking for help.
 I made too much money to be this freakin broke.
 Enough was enough.

 Weighing my options, I decided to sell a rental property I had in Southern California.
 With the proceeds from sale I planned to pay off debt, build savings and invest.
 The problem was, I knew nothing about investing.
 I always said once I finished school, I would take the time to learn about investing.
 I asked friends to recommend their favorite investing books.
 I searched online for the top financial podcasts.
-That’s when I stumbled on the Dave Ramsey podcast.
+That’s when I stumbled upon the Dave Ramsey podcast.

 The Man with the Plan

 At first I felt a disconnect.
 Dave's southern drawl and conservative values made him feel unrelatable.
-What did intrigue me were the families that came on his show to discuss their journey to debt freedom.
+What did intrigue me though were the families that came on his show to discuss their journey to debt freedom.